Leica T vs Panasonic GM1

 - More affordable: Was introduced into a lower priced category (60 percent cheaper at launch).

 - More heavily discounted: Has been on the market for longer (launched in October 2013).

-If the count of relative strengths (bullet points above) is taken as a measure, the T Typ 701 emerges as the winner of the contest (12 : 9 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the T Typ 701 is the clear winner of the match-up (13 : 9 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Leica T and the Panasonic GM1 place the cameras among the top in their class?
 Find out in the latest Best Mirrorless Interchangeable Lens Camera listing whether the two cameras rank among the cream of the crop.